udaykrishna/prep/ds_questions.rst

 CNN
 +++
 - Fit one cycle
-    - Train each minibatch with decreasing learning rate until the loss explodes
+    - Train each minibatch with increasing learning rate until the loss explodes
     - plot the lr vs loss
     - Choice 1: Pick the value of lr where loss curve has the highest slope
     - Choice 2: choose lr = <lr with min loss>*0.1